xlinxlin/ontpipeline2/OntPipeline/docs/source/GetStarted.rst

 Unicycler Installation
 ^^^^^^^^^^^^^^^^^^^^^^

-Unicycler is an assembly tool.
+Unicycler is an assembly pipeline for bacterial genomes.

 .. code-block:: bash